russellvaughan/GoSquared/README.md

 ## Description

 A simple blogging web application including a user login process with GoSquared implemented.
 GoSquared's Basic Tracking has been integrated as well as Vistor Tracking.
-A simple 'like' feature for a blog posts has been created as way to make use of GoSquared Event Tracking.
+A simple 'like' feature for blog posts has been created as way to make use of GoSquared Event Tracking.

 ## Approach to Testing & Development: